Prince William says it is 'absolutely fine' for his kids to be gay

 "That's the bit that really troubles me a little bit."

-William made the comments on a visit to the Albert Kennedy Trust (akt) in London to open its new services centre, a trip organised ahead of London's annual Pride in London parade and to recognise the 50th anniversary of the Stonewall uprising.
+William made the comments on a visit to the Albert Kennedy Trust (akt) in London to open its new services centre, a trip organised ahead of London's annual Pride parade and to recognise the 50th anniversary of the Stonewall uprising.

 Tim Sigsworth, akt's chief executive, said William's support would make a big difference.